Vet Tech Schools in New Mexico

 San Juan College of Farmington provides an online associate of applied science (AAS) degree in veterinary technology.
 Each vet tech course is 12 weeks in length, while general education courses run for 16 weeks.
 The program begins in January, May, or August, and for flexibility, all classes are offered in each term.
 It features coursework in vet nursing care; business procedures; small animal diseases; diagnostic imaging; medical terminology; and emergency & critical care medicine, among others.

 All vet tech students are responsible for securing a Companion Animal Off-Campus Clinical Instruction (OCCI) site through which they complete their clinical experience.
 San Juan College has detailed requirements for a site to be approved as an OCCI site.
-Between 2017 and 2020, an impressive 89.8 percent of all program graduates passed the VTNE on their first attempt.
-SJC’s veterinary technology program costs $52 per credit hour in addition to fees based on residency and student activities.
+Between 2020 and 2023, an impressive 84.62 percent of all program graduates passed the VTNE on their first attempt.

 San Juan College isn’t the only school at which New Mexico residents can enroll in a distance-based vet tech program; in fact, there are several other CVTEA-accredited online programs around the country.

 St. Petersburg College of Florida offers an online associate of science (AS) program with convenient August, January, and May start dates.
-Coursework includes units in animal nursing; animal breeds & behavior; large animal clinical & nursing skills; avian & exotic pet medicine; large animal diseases; laboratory animal medicine; and more.
+Coursework includes units in animal nursing, animal breeds and behavior, large animal clinical and nursing skills, avian and exotic pet medicine, large animal diseases, laboratory animal medicine, and more.

 In addition, St. Petersburg offers a bachelor of science (BS) degree.
-All students must volunteer for 20 hours per week in a local veterinary clinic and complete clinical practice to graduate.
-Between 2016 and 2019, 74 percent of graduates passed the VTNE on their first attempt.
+All students must volunteer for 280 hours per semester in a local veterinary clinic and complete clinical practice to graduate.
+Between 2021 and 2024, 80 percent of graduates passed the VTNE on their first attempt.

 To discover the gamut of accredited online programs in veterinary technology, check out the online vet tech programs page.